PolyhedraZK/proof-arena/README.md

 3. **Accessibility:** Presenting data in an easy-to-understand manner.
 4. **Expandability:** Tracking the latest advancements in the field.
 5. **Comprehensiveness:** Benchmarking all aspects of a proving system.
-6. **Modernization:** Regularly updating our hardware.
-Hardware companies are welcome to submit new hardware requests; we are open to installing your chip for benchmarking.
+6. **Modernization:** Regularly updating our hardware to keep pace with technological advancements.
+We welcome hardware companies to submit new hardware requests for benchmarking.

 Here's a comparison of different benchmarking methods: